jjloomis/adobe-audition-basic-audio-editing/GLOSSARY.md

 ## Waveform Editor

-Editing interface used to work with the content of WAV files.
+Editing interface used when working with the content of WAV files.